On travelling and restoring your faith in humanity ≈

 Have I had immigration offices make my entry/exit into a country unpleasant?

-Have I had people follow me for periods longer than what is conventionally acceptable?
+Have I had people follow me (in real life) for periods longer than what is conventionally acceptable?

 Have I had people scam me?